justusthane/justusthane.github.io/tech/gitlab-ide/index.md

 ## Configure a custom extension host domain
 Rather than running the Web IDE from the default Gitlab domain (*.cdn.web-ide.gitlab-static.net), you can configure it to run from your local Gitalb server: https://docs.gitlab.com/administration/settings/web_ide/

+This avoids the Local Network Access issue completely, as there's no longer a script on a public site making a request to a local resource.

 # Resources
 - https://gitlab.com/gitlab-org/gitlab/-/work_items/606551
 - https://gitlab.com/gitlab-org/gitlab-web-ide/-/work_items/541